Rachel Walcott is the head of the Earth Systems section.

 Dr Walcott started her academic career at the University of Otago in Dunedin, New Zealand where she gained a BSc(hons) and a research Masters in geology and geophysics.
 After working in Canada and the UK, she went on to do a PhD in structural geology at Universiteit Utrecht, The Netherlands.
 This was followed by a postdoc at the Ecole Nationale Supérieure de Géologie, Paris and two Research Fellowships at the University of Edinburgh in tectonic geomorphology, the study of surface processes.

 A unifying theme to Dr Walcott’s research has been to better understand the role that tectonic processes have on our environment.
 She is currently co-supervising Andrew Dobrzanski, a PhD student at the University of Edinburgh, who is examining the extent with which fluids help concentrate heavy rare earth elements, focussing on the Norra Karr igneous complex in Sweden.
-These days Dr Walcott’s research focusses on the interaction of tectonic, geomorphic and biological processes.
+Today Dr Walcott’s research focusses on the interaction of tectonic, geomorphic and biological processes.
 Current research topics include the processes that control the evolution of river networks, the influence of biomass on surface processes and the role of biology on mineral generation.

 Rachel is an Honorary Fellow of the University of Edinburgh, a Fellow of the Geological Society of London, and a member of the American Geophysical Union (AGU), and the Mineralogical Society of Great Britain.

 - Campbell, L. R., Phillips, R.J., Walcott, R.C. & Lloyd, G.E.
 2019.
 Rupture geometries in anisotropic amphibolite recorded by pseudotachylytes in the Gairloch Shear Zone, NW Scotland.
 Scottish Journal of Geology: https://sjg.lyellcollection.org/content/early/2019/07/12/sjg2019-003